 The scale of child abuse by foster parents is enormous.
 Far greater numbers of children were abused behind closed doors in private homes than in all the big residential homes combined.

-I have acted for 160 women who were abused sexually in Parramatta Girls’ Training School.
-Most were detained there for short periods.
+I have acted for 162 women who were abused sexually in Parramatta Girls’ Training School.
+Most were detained there for relatively short periods.
 Most girls were in there for six to twelve months.

-Sexual abuse was occasional but nevertheless exerted major long-term psychological damage on the individuals.
+Sexual abuse in large residential Homes was occasional but nevertheless exerted major long-term psychological damage on the individuals.
 Foster parent abuse, however, often went on weekly for years and years.
 Imagine being abused by your foster father every week for ten years.
 This was not uncommon.

 Legal technicalities have protected governments from being sued for the psychological carnage they caused.
 The McClellan Royal Commission did not allocate one single Case Study or public hearing to this disgrace.

 State-run Child Welfare Departments recruited foster parents, trained them, supervised them and paid them every month, but Departments took no responsibility for what many of these monsters did to the innocent children.
 Government bureaucrats have had the protection of the law so far.
 But this is all about to change.